jghauser/papis.nvim/README.md

 <br>

 Papis.nvim is a [Neovim](https://github.com/neovim/neovim) companion plugin for the bibliography manager [Papis](https://github.com/papis/papis).
-It's meant for all those who do academic and other writing in neovim and who want quick access to their bibliography from within the comfort of their editor.
+It's meant for all those who do academic and other writing in Neovim and who want quick access to their bibliography from within the comfort of their editor.

 ![Papis search](https://github.com/user-attachments/assets/106822f4-40a1-4cc1-857a-8bfe7adcc788)